epics-docs/how-tos/getting-started/installation-windows.rst

     $ pacman -Syu

-After finished Close bash (do not exit).
-Run the same command again to finish the installation.
+After finished Close the bash (do not exit).
+Open bash again and run the same command again to finish the updates.

 ``tar`` is also needed to unpack the EPICS base